andrewpeck/gaps-tof-firmware/README.md

 1.  clone the firmware
 2.  edit generate_triggers.bb to your liking
 3.  run Make in the same directory.
-You need awk and babashka installed4) Commit the updated files, push to devel of the repo
+You need awk and babashka installed
+4. Commit the updated files, push to devel of the repo
-4. Open a merge request from devel -\> master
+5. Open a merge request from devel -\> master